b-dev/b-light-base-project/README.rst

 -------------------------------------------

 There are two 'pre-installed' apps inside the base project: the CMS apps and the WEBAPP apps.

-The CMS apps enable 'django-cms' apps and the relative settings.
+* 'cms'    : install django-cms and the django filer utility.
-The WEBAPP enable the 'django-rest-framework' apps, so you can easly expose your api to the web.
+* 'webapp' : installs redis server and django-rest-framework apps, so you can easly expose your api to the web.

+There are disabled by default.
 To enable these apps run the following command:

 ::

-    fab plug cms # for the CMS apps fab plug webapp # for the WEBAPP apps
+    fab plug cms # to enable the CMS apps fab plug webapp # to enable the WEBAPP apps

+Now you can run "runserver" and browse yoour app :-)

 ==================================
 Local Development with Vagrant